 Fern Canyon - A must see in Redwood National and State Parks is Fern Canyon.
 Fern Canyon with its 50 to 80 foot walls covered by luxuriant ferns and mosses, dripping with moisture is the natural wonder that Steven Spielberg chose as a location for Jurassic Park 2: The Lost World.

 Horseback Rides – Riding horses through Redwood National Park is sure to make memories to last a lifetime.
 The Redwood Creek Buckarettes offer one and half, two and four hour horseback ride tours through Redwood National Park.
 Interpretive tours include information on Coastal Redwoods, the world’s tallest trees, as well as wildlife, flora and local history.

 Bike Rides – Taking a family bike ride through the redwoods is a great way to get exercise while seeing these amazing trees up close.
-Take a look at this map of biking trails in Redwood National Park.

 If you didn’t bring your bikes you can rent some from Redwood Adventures.
 They also offer mountain biking tours through the redwoods.

 Get up close with the creatures of the sea - The Telonicher Marine Laboratory in Trinidad allows you and your kids to explore the deep blue.
 Detailed interpretive signs near each of our seven aquaria, two touch tanks, and various other displays will introduce you to the animals that live at the Marine Lab as you explore at your own pace. $1 per participant.